 is called, and implement some of the APIs

-that draw to the canvas.Note that once JavaScript draws to a canvas, the drawing
+that draw to the canvas.Note that the Canvas APIs raster each drawing command

-approach is called an immediate mode of rendering—as opposed to
+This is called immediate mode rendering—as opposed to the retained

 .